Apostille (Diploma/Transcript Authentication)*

 An apostille request includes the following steps:

-- Submitting a duplicate diploma or transcript request form
+- Submitting a duplicate diploma and/or official transcript

 - Document is verified as authentic and notarized